Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 "tool": "search-tickets",

-"userMessage": "Find all high priority tickets assigned to Sarah",
+"userMessage": "Find high-priority tickets assigned to Sarah",

 "toolInput": {